 Bernadette Kiely grew up in Carrick on Suir, County Tipperary and graduated from the College of Art and Design, Waterford I.T. with first class honours in Graphic Design Communications.
-She worked for two years in Graphic Design in London and Architecture in New York before studying drawing at the Slade School of Fine Art, University of London.
+She worked for two years in Graphic Design in London and Architecture in New York before attending the Slade School of Fine Art, University of London, UK.

-Her work has been exhibited nationally and internationally and she has been the recipient of many awards and bursaries.
+She has exhibited nationally and internationally including Solstice Arts Centre, Navan, Source Arts Centre, Thurles, LUAN Gallery, Athlone, Butler Gallery, Kilkenny, Model Gallery, Sligo, Millenium Court Arts Centre, Portadown, Co.
+Armagh and has been the recipient of many awards and bursaries.